Extra-2-Dew/ModCore/README.md

 The following commands are included with ModCore:

-* help: Lists all currently registered commands
+* `help`: Lists all currently registered commands
-* clear: Completely clears the console history
+* `clear`: Completely clears the console history
-* lorum [quantity]: logs Lorum Ipsum to the console the specified number of times and states the console length in the Bepinex console.
+* `lorum [quantity]`: logs Lorum Ipsum to the console the specified number of times and states the console length in the Bepinex console.

 ## API